pamhrituc/TryHackMe_Writeups/2019AdventOfCyber.md

 ### Day 2: Arctic Forum
 ### Day 3: Evil Elf
 ### Day 4: Training

+Machine IP: 10.10.89.60

+What we are given, other than tha machine's IP is the following information:

+`ssh mcsysadmin@10.10.89.60`

+username: mcsysadmin

+password: bestelf1234

+1. How many visible files are there in the home directory(excluding ./ and ../)?

+   Command: `ls`

+   > 8

+2. What is the content of file5?

+   Command: `cat`

+   > recipes

+3. Which file contains the string ‘password’?

+   Command: `grep -l -e "password" -f *`

+   > file6

+4. What is the IP address in a file in the home folder?

+   Command: `cat * | grep -Eo "([0-9]{1,3}[\.]){3}[0-9]{1,3}"`

+   > 10.0.0.05

+5. How many users can log into the machine?

+   Command: `ls -la /home`

+   > 3

+6. What is the sha1 hash of file8?

+   Command: `sha1sum file8`

+   > fa67ee594358d83becdd2cb6c466b25320fd2835

+7. What is mcsysadmin’s password hash?

+   Command: `find / 2>>/dev/null | grep "shadow.bak"`

+   > $6$jbosYsU/$qOYToX/hnKGjT0EscuUIiIqF8GHgokHdy/Rg/DaB.RgkrbeBXPdzpHdMLI6cQJLdFlS4gkBMzilDBYcQvu2ro/

 ### Day 5: Ho-Ho-Hosint

 1. What is Lola's date of birth?
 Format: Month Date, Year(e.g November 12, 2019)